Claire Holt: 2000s: Breakthrough and early recognition

-2010s: International recognition
+2010s: Worldwide recognition

 In addition to television and film roles, Holt has appeared in advertisements for Dreamworld, Sizzler, and Queensland Lifesaving.
 BuddyTV ranked her number 55 on its TV's 100 Sexiest Women of 2011 list.

 In August 2011, Holt was confirmed to be in the TV series The Vampire Diaries as Rebekah Mikaelson.
 On 13 January 2013, The CW announced that Holt had joined the cast for the backdoor pilot of The Vampire Diaries spin-off The Originals, where she reprised her role as Rebekah Mikaelson.
 She exited the show as a series regular in the sixteenth episode of the first season, which aired in the U.S. on 11 March 2014.
 Holt returned to her role in the season one finale on 13 May 2014, and continued to periodically guest star on the series until its finale on 1 August 2018.

 In 2014, Holt was linked to CBS' Supergirl, though she chose not to pursue it.
 She starred in NBC "event series" Aquarius as Charmain Tully.
 In 2016, she was cast in the romantic comedy film The Divorce Party, playing the role of Susan.

 Holt had a starring role, Kayla, in the ABC thriller drama television pilot Doomsday in 2017.
 Also that year, Holt starred as Kate in the underwater survival horror film 47 Meters Down, opposite Mandy Moore and Matthew Modine, which was released in theaters on 16 June 2017.

 2020s: Established actress

 In 2021, Holt had a starring role in Untitled Horror Movie.
 She also collaborated with the brand Andie Swim to design a swimsuit collection.
 In November of the same year, she appeared in the Originals spin-off series Legacies as Rebekah Mikaelson.

 In 2022, Holt appeared again in Legacies as Rebekah Mikaelson for one episode, playing the character for the last time.

+In October 2024, Holt collaborated with business company VEE Collective to design her dream set of VEE bags.

+In November 2024, Holt participated in her third marathon and her second in New York City, in partnership with Maybelline.

+Other projects

+Website

+In January 2023, Holt announced that she had opened a website, in which weekly she would bring content to her fans such as make-up, fashion choices, maternity issues and much more.

+Advocacy

+In November 2022, Holt decided to run the New York City Marathon to donate her fee to Boston Children's Hospital for a total of $162,000.
+Holt ran for 26.2 miles reaching her main goal.

+In October 2024, Holt ran her second marathon in Chicago, raising over $100,000 to add to the $250,000 she had previously raised for Boston Children's Hospital.

+Other appearances

+Podcast: Evergreen (2023), as Dagny Isaacs.